-This lake was until some time ago a pat of Dal itself and is still considered to be so sometimes.
-It is connected to Dal by via a narrow strait; and also to Khushal Sar and Gil Sar lakes via a channel known as Nallah Amir Khan.
+This lake was until some time ago a part of Dal itself and is still considered to be so sometimes.
+It is connected to Dal Lake by a narrow strait, and also to Khushal Sar and Gil Sar lakes via a channel known as Nallah Amir Khan.

-It is also ideal for swimming, being deeper and less crowded than the Dal lake.
-However, as is the problem with other water bodies in the Kashmir Valley; the lake also suffers from encroachments which are deteriorating its water quality and also increasing the risk of floods (Source Wiki)
+It is also ideal for swimming, being deeper and less crowded than Dal lake.
+However, as is the problem with other water bodies in the Kashmir Valley, the lake also suffers from encroachments which are deteriorating its water quality and also increasing the risk of floods.
+(Source Wiki)

 Dal Lake is far better maintained but everyone seems to have forgotten about taking care of Nigeen.
 This was the only decent shot that I could manage to get.

 You will be surprised to know that the Nigeen is actually the sight for the expensive kind of houseboats.
-The budget ones are in Dal and the luxury one are said to be in Nigeen.
+The budget ones are in Dal and the luxury ones are said to be in Nigeen.

 Disappointed with Nigeen, my next destination for the morning became the beautiful Hazratbal Shrine.
 I was actually not sure of where to go so just started to ride around in Srinagar.
 Hazratbal is quite close to Nigeen and that is where I ended up eventually.

 The Hazratbal Shrine, (literally “Majestic Place”), is a Muslim shrine in Hazratbal, Srinagar.
-It contains a relic, the Moi-e-Muqqadas, believed by many Muslims of Kashmir to be a hair of the Islamic prophet, Muhammad.
+It contains a relic, the Moi-e-Muqqadas, believed by many Muslims of Kashmir to be the hair of the Islamic prophet, Muhammad.

 The Pigeons at the Shrine

-There is a shop right outside the shrine where you can buy some seeds from and feed the birds.
+There is a shop right outside the shrine where you can buy some seeds and feed the birds.
 For Rs.
-30, the woman running the shop will give you a huge packet of some kind of seed; I am not really sure what it was but the pigeons really loved it.
+30, the woman running the shop will give you a huge packet of some kind of seed.
+I am not really sure what it was but the pigeons really loved it.

 It was kind of fun actually.
 I bought 3 packets of seeds because I was really enjoying feeding all those birds.
 It is also a common practice there.
-People will arrive at the shrine, buy the seed, feed the birds and be on their way.
+People will arrive at the shrine, buy the seed, feed the birds, and be on their way.

 Noticed this kid having a great time playing around, trying to scare the pigeons away.

-Sun was already up and the clock was showing 8 AM already; means time to go back and wake the other two so that we can be on our way to the destination for the day, Gurez valley.
+Sun was already up and the clock was showing 8 AM already.
+It was time to go back and wake the other two so that we can be on our way to the destination for the day, Gurez valley.

-Nishat Bagh is a terraced Mughal garden built on the eastern side of the Dal Lake.
+Nishat Bagh is a terraced Mughal garden built on the eastern side of Dal Lake.
 It is the largest Mughal garden in the Kashmir Valley.

 Time for Gurez Valley

-At around 9, Lavish called asking about my whereabouts which meant that it was time for me to head back to the hotel; and get ready for the next part of today’s journey.
+At around 9, Lavish called asking about my whereabouts.
+It was time for me to head back to the hotel, and get ready for the next part of today’s journey.
 It was time to go explore the virgin beauty of Gurez Valley.

-Journey Ahead: Srinagar to Gurez Valley – The Unexplored Kashmir
+- Journey Ahead: Srinagar to Gurez Valley – The Unexplored Kashmir

 I wanted to get some good pictures of Dal which unfortunately I failed to but in the process; was able to cover three other beautiful places in Srinagar city.
-Please read Gurez Valley – The Unexplored Kashmir to read the next part of the travelogue.
+Please click on the link above to continue reading the next part of the travelogue.